wusai2333/trib/doc/lab1.md

 the Web, and there might be multiple front-ends talking to the same back-end, so make sure it handles all the concurrency issues correctly.

+In Lab1, `backs` will always contain only one address.

 ## RPC